-- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explain how the proposed project will improve scientific knowledge, technical capability, and/or clinical practice in one or more broad fields. - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved. - Explain how this research will impact your future goals or directions, providing a clear distinction between your immediate and long-range plans.
+- Explain the importance of the problem or critical barrier to progress in the field that the proposed project addresses. - Explain how the proposed project will improve or stimulate innovative research, discoveries, and interventions that can ultimately guide policies and practices to improve indoor air quality. - Describe how the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field will be changed if the proposed aims are achieved. - Explain how this research will impact the applicants' future goals or directions, providing a clear distinction between your immediate and long-range plans.